sunjh22/CNVPipe/README.md

 ### 06.3 Delly

 Delly is written in C++.
 It is primarily designed for calling structural variant, both germline and somatic (cancers).
-It also supports CNV calling now.
+It also supports CNV calling now, I suspect in this mode read-depth information is also used.

 Mappbility files are mandantory for Delly to call CNV, we downloaded map files from [here]<https://gear.embl.de/data/delly/> at Sat Oct 15 17:08:30 +08 2022.
 All three files are